axelpale/affineplane/docs/API.md

 <a name="affineplaneproj2linear2"></a>
 ### affineplane.proj2.linear2(pr, lin2)

-Project a linear transformation from plane to another.
+Project a linear transformation from a plane to another.
 Use to represent the linear transformation on another plane.

 <p style="display: inline">Parameters:</p>